w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::
 ::::

 [Gartner (2021).
 Data fabric is key to modernizing data management](https://www.gartner.com/smarterwithgartner/data-fabric-architecture-is-key-to-modernizing-data-management-and-integration)

 # Data mesh

-Distributed data architecture, under centralized governance and standardization for interoperability, enabled by a shared and harmonized self-serve data infrastructure
+Distributed data architecture under centralized governance and standardization for interoperability, enabled by a shared and harmonized self-serve data infrastructure

 - *Domain-oriented decentralized data ownership*
   - Decentralization and distribution of responsibility to people who are closest to the data, in order to support continuous change and scalability